ZhiJianLife/KPIs2024_ZhiJianLife_task2/README.md

 4. **Patch aggregation**: Look at the patch_to_wsi function in the [inference_docker.py](https://github.com/ZhiJianLife/KPIs2024_ZhiJianLife_task2/blob/main/model/inference_docker.py) file.

 ## Inference
 You can directly load the weights of our model directly inference, the weights are linked [here](https://drive.google.com/file/d/1-0JU7UBY2ZIzu6UIYgNS__15dQDOUitp/view?usp=sharing).
+Put it under the /model/checkpoint/ directory.
 Note that you must follow the requirements of the input and output paths of the KPIs2024 task2, see [here](https://sites.google.com/view/kpis2024/evaluation).